ryanlow64/tp/docs/DeveloperGuide.md

 1. Adding a client

-   1. Test case: `add_client name/John Doe phone/82872001`<br>
+   1. Test case: `add_client name/John's Doe phone/82872001`<br>
-      Expected: A new client is added with the name "John Doe", phone number "82872001", email and address as "(blank)".
+      Expected: A new client is added with the name "John's Doe", phone number "82872001", email and address as "(blank)".
       A success message is shown in the result display.

    2. Test case: `add_client name/John S/O Doe phone/82872001`<br>